ArthurAmmeux/OpenMDAO_class_generator/README.md

 - Write your equations in the __Equations__ text area with the following syntax:

-  - If you want to create a series of om.Component: use a hashtag followed by a space as a prefix to your component's names, you should write your component's names and then your equations after at least one line break (*Example: # Component_1*)
+  - If you want to create a series of om.Component: use a hashtag and a percent followed by a space as a prefix to your component's names, you should write your component's names and then your equations after at least one line break (*Example: #% Component_1*)

-  - If you want to create one or more om.Group with some om.Component: use double hashtags followed by a space as a prefix to your group's names (prefix for components is stated above), you should write your group's name and then break the line at least once and write your components as stated above (*Example: ## Group_1*)
+  - If you want to create one or more om.Group with some om.Component: a hastag and two percent followed by a space as a prefix to your group's names (prefix for components is stated above), you should write your group's name and then break the line at least once and write your components as stated above (*Example: #%% Group_1*)

-  - To create higher level groups (groups that will contain other groups) just use as many hashtags as the level of your group as a decorator (*Example: #### Higher_Group*) the groups following in your text with the next lower level of hashtags will be added to your higher level group.
+  - To create higher level groups (groups that will contain other groups) just use a hashtag and as many percent as the level of your group as a decorator (*Example: #%%% Higher_Group*) the groups following in your text with the next lower level of hashtags will be added to your higher level group.

   - /!\ Your first line should always be either a Group or a Component